 Here are the books my sex-positive book club has read…and what we’re reading next.

-I spent last week selecting the Sex-Positive Book Club’s reads for the rest of the year.
+I spent last week selecting the sex-positive books the book club will be reading for the rest of the year.

 This is always a tough task.
 There are so many great books out there and so little time.